← Back to .knowledge

 An open-source agent context layer should keep routing, trust, freshness, evidence, repair work, and local tools in the repository so the team can inspect the agent's operating context alongside the code.

-Evaluate whether an open core context layer is a better foundation than private prompt memory or hosted-only context.
+Evaluate whether a free, open-source repository context layer is a better foundation than private prompt memory or hosted-only context.

 Agent context often becomes a private mix of chat history, local scratch files, hosted memory, and one-off prompts.